Pasgaard/Xperior-Sandbox/README.md

 Today we use tools to make screenshots of source code we want to embed in the training documents.
 This is typically to keep the format and coloring of the code, but it means the users cannot copy from these lines.
 We also use animations, but these are hard to embed in traditional docs.
-Using Markdown we can solve a lot of these issues:

-* Using MarkDown on github could solve this.
+* Using MarkDown on github could solve thie issues and a lot more:
-* It's also possible to convert Markdown to PDF	https://github.com/simonhaenisch/md-to-pdf
+* It's also possible to convert Markdown to PDF where neded:  https://github.com/simonhaenisch/md-to-pdf
-* You can also have animated GIFs and MP4 files in MarkDown
+* You can also have animated GIFs and MP4 files in MarkDown.
 * Using an public open github, we can make changes in one place, and it effects immediately for all participants - no handover/exchange of documentation from trainer to trainees.
-* It also means, that any users previously attend the training always will have access to the latest material/tutorials.
+* It also means, that any users previously attended the training always will have access to the latest changeds in material/tutorials/exercises.
-* Also compilable C# source code solutions will available to download directly from this site.
+* All exercises are found in fully compilable C# source code solutions available to download directly from this site.
-* Below you'll find examples where specific ranges of lines and or characters are highlighted from a source file, which means the copy and paste cna be reduced.
+* Below you'll find examples where specific ranges of lines and or characters are highlighted from a source file, which means the copy and paste of code lines can be reduced.
-* You will find links directly to the Experior Wiki
+* We have links directly to the Experior Wiki and API.
+* Displaying huge SVG overview images (click at the Overview image)
 * You can probably extend this list yourself :wink:

 ## The Wiki